 The course will be roughly divided into three parts.
 The first part will look at the combinatorial issues in the design of codes.
 This part will mostly be classical results that talk about limits to what can and cannot be done using codes.
 The second part of the course will deal with the algorithmic aspects of codes.
 In particular, we will focus on efficient algorithms that recover the original information from corrupted data (called decoding).
 In this part we will discuss some exciting recent developments that bridge the "divergent" schools of thoughts of Shannon and Hamming.
 Finally, we will study some application of codes outside of the "traditional" error correcting applications.
-In particular, we will see how codes can be used to obtain results in theoretical computer science in general and computational complexity in particular.
+In particular, we will see how codes can be used to obtain results in theoretical computer science in general.
+If there is interest, we might also look at more practically motivated applications e.g. secure biometrics.